 Skin and soft tissue cancers related to chronic wounds are a frequently under-recognized cause of non-healing.
 The appearance of a cancerous wound can be fairly unexceptional; as such chronic non-healing wounds that have not responded to traditional wound care regimens benefit from assessment by a wound specialist.
 The wound care specialist may biopsy, or sample, the soft tissue of the wound for further analysis.

 Pressure ulcers develop when external pressure over a bony area cuts off the supply of oxygen and nutrients to soft tissue like skin or muscle.
 This results in tissue damage.
 Over time, issues can range from treatable wounds to outright death of the tissue.

-The skin is more tolerant to pressure than the underlying fat and muscle.
+The skin is more tolerant of pressure than the underlying fat and muscle.
 Pressure-related skin changes are the “tip of the iceberg” compared with the extent of the underlying tissue damage.
-Common locations for press ulcers can be the lower back, tail bone, buttocks, heels, back of the head, and the sitting bones.
+Common locations for pressure ulcers can be the lower back, tail bone, buttocks, heels, back of the head, and the sitting bones.

 Radiation-induced tissue injury is a common side-effect of radiation therapy.
 Tissue changes can occur suddenly or long after therapy is completed and usually appears at the site of treatment but can also appear in the soft tissue nearby.